 During the forming process, the material turns plastic during bending.
 It may result in wrinkles with large deformations.
 Thus, adding a wiper die just after the bend die helps to smooth the surface.

-In bending metal tubes, a mandrel is necessary for more difficult jobs.
+In bending steel and aluminium tubes, a mandrel is necessary for more difficult jobs.
 Bending a small radius, thin tubes or harder materials can result in an unsatisfactory outcome.
 In those cases, a mandrel can be handy.
 The mandrel’s objective is keeping the tube from collapsing.

 Different Tube Bending Machines

 There’s quite a few options to choose from, when you want to bend tubes.
 Pipe and tubing benders come in different forms.
 The choice of a bending process comes down to the required bending radii, material, etc.